 We require labs to assign a designated lab mentor to the intern.
 This mentor can be the PI, undergraduate or graduate student, lab tech, or any other lab member.
 The end product of the internship is a research poster with accompanying verbal presentation.
 The project assigned to the student needs to be able to be shared with the community via poster and verbal presentation.

-There is no required time commitment.
+Yes.
+We require that interns work on their research project with the lab 35-40 hours a week.
 We request that you or someone in your lab are available to mentor the student through an assigned research project during six of the seven internship weeks (early June through mid-July).
 We encourage you to invite your student to weekly lab meetings or other opportunities for the intern to network and engage with the lab.

 There is no cost to host an intern in your lab.
 You do not pay the intern.
 The interns are enrolled as non-degree seeking students in our course, MCB 103.
 They are compensated with University credit for their participation in the KEYS Internship.